-The ADSP-218x family supports two modes of format adjustment: the fractional mode for fractional operands, 1.15 format (1 signed bit, 15 fractional bits), and the integer mode for integer operands, 16.0 format.
+The ADSP-2100 family supports two modes of format adjustment: the fractional mode for fractional operands, 1.15 format (1 signed bit, 15 fractional bits), and the integer mode for integer operands, 16.0 format.

 When the processor multiplies two 1.15 operands, the result is a 2.30 (2 sign bits, 30 fractional bits) number.
 In the fractional mode, the MAC automatically shifts the multiplier product (P) left one bit before transferring the result to the multiplier result register (MR).
 This shift causes the multiplier result to be in 1.31 format, which can be rounded to 1.15 format.
-Figure 2-7 on page 2-26 shows this.
+Figure 2.7, in the MAC section of this chapter, shows this.

 In the integer mode, the left shift does not occur.
 For example, if the operands are in the 16.0 format, the 32-bit multiplier result would be in 32.0 format.
 A left shift is not needed; it would change the numerical representation.
-Figure 2-8 on page 2-26 shows this.
+Figure 2.8 in the MAC section of this chapter shows this.